Particular/docs.particular.net/samples/hosting/aws-lambda-sqs/sample.md

 - samples/previews/aws-lambda/sqs
 ---

 This sample shows how to host NServiceBus within an AWS Lambda, in this case, a function triggered by incoming SQS messages.
 This enables hosting message handlers in AWS Lambda, gaining the abstraction of message handlers implemented using `IHandleMessages<T>` and also taking advantage of NServiceBus's extensible message-processing pipeline.
+This sample also shows a function triggered by an HTTP call and how to use NServiceBus to dispatch messages from this context.

-When hosting NServiceBus within AWS Lambda, the function handler (as identified by the `function-handler` property in the `aws-lambda-tools-defaults.json`) hosts an NServiceBus endpoint that is capable of processing multiple message types.
+When hosting NServiceBus within AWS Lambda, the function handler class hosts an NServiceBus endpoint that is capable of processing multiple message types.

 downloadbutton